 In October 2022, we submitted an IND for ATI-2138 for the treatment of ulcerative colitis, which was allowed by the FDA in November 2022.
-In December 2022, we initiated a Phase 1 placebo-controlled, randomized, multiple ascending dose (MAD) trial to investigate the safety, tolerability, pharmacokinetics and pharmacodynamics of ATI-2138 in healthy volunteers (ATI-2138-PKPD-102).
-This trial seeks to enroll approximately 60 healthy volunteers in the United States.
-We expect topline data in the second half of 2023.
+In December 2022, we initiated a two-week Phase 1 placebo-controlled, randomized, multiple ascending dose (MAD) trial to investigate the safety, tolerability, pharmacokinetics, and pharmacodynamics of ATI-2138 in healthy volunteers (ATI-2138-PKPD-102).
+We completed enrollment for this trial of healthy volunteers in the United States.
+Based on a preliminary analysis of the pharmacokinetics, pharmacodynamics and safety, we believe the data support the progression of ATI-2138 into Phase 2 clinical development in ulcerative colitis.
+We expect to report the data in September 2023.